-Stereotypical behavior in an animal is any unnatural repeated action that is done in response to boredom, stress or general unhappiness.
-It can involve pacing back and forth, swaying from side to side, or even mutilation or self-harm (Van Tuyl 13).
-Because mentally insane humans exhibit similar behavior, some individuals have gone so far as to say animals acting in such a way may also be mentally unsound.
+Stereotypical behavior in an animal is any repeated unnatural action done in response to boredom, stress, or general unhappiness.
+It can involve pacing back and forth, swaying from side to side, or even mutilation or self-harm.
+Because mentally insane humans exhibit similar behavior, some individuals have gone so far as to say animals acting in such a way may also be mentally unstable.

 There are many things that drive animals to perform stereotypical behavior.
 Among these is the housing of animals in small confined spaces that prevent them from free movement or exercise.
-Zoos around the world give captive lions 18,000 times less roaming space than is used by their wild counterparts (14).
-Therefore, it should come as no surprise that an Oxford University study calculated that lions in zoos spend almost half of their time pacing back and forth, aimlessly (13).
+Zoos around the world give captive lions 18,000 times less roaming space than is used by their wild counterparts.
+Therefore, it should come as no surprise that an Oxford University study calculated that lions in zoos spend almost half of their time pacing back and forth, aimlessly.

-However, zoos do what they can to prolong food seeking and gathering behavior, which normally consumes most of the animals’ daily existence.
-To do this, food may be scattered around an enclosure instead of placed in front of an animal.
-Sometimes it is even hidden or concealed in a box or bag (22).
-This provides more of a challenge and animals must engage in several attempts to successfully gain access to each meal.
-The food itself may also be given in a form that requires work, such as an unshelled coconut or fully leaved branch (22) .
-These require slow and methodical processing.
+However, zoos can prolong food-seeking and gathering behavior, which in the wild generally consumes most of the animals’ day.
+Food may be scattered around an enclosure instead of placed directly in front of them.
+Sometimes it is even hidden or concealed in a box or bag.
+This provides more of a challenge, as animals must engage in several attempts before they can successfully access a meal.
+The food itself may also require work, such as an unshelled coconut or fully leaved branch.
+These necessitate slow and methodical processing.

-Nutritionists are on staff at zoos to provide animals with balanced meals.
-However, whether meals are actually correctly balanced is limited by human knowledge.
-The gorillas mentioned earlier may in fact be regurgitating their food because they are not receiving a necessary staple in their diet or are forced to eat unusual food combinations.
-As the Philadelphia Zoo website states, feeding monkeys unique varieties of foods is a concept about which they are “still learning” (20).
+Nutritionists are employed at zoos to provide animals with the most nourishing foods.
+However, whether meals are correctly balanced is limited by human knowledge.
+The gorillas mentioned earlier may be regurgitating their food because they are not receiving a necessary staple in their diet.
+Another possibility is that they are forced to eat unusual food combinations that their stomachs cannot easily tolerate.
+As the Philadelphia Zoo website states, feeding monkeys unique varieties of foods is a concept about which they are “still learning."
 Their enrichment programs focus a great deal on “creating variety” during feedings.
-Unfortunately, it is possible that some combinations are less than ideal.
+Unfortunately, some combinations may be less than ideal.

 Further, resources are a problem.
 Although zebras do eat grass, they eat a specific type that has a different composition from grasses found on non-African continents.
 This cannot be easily corrected as it is impractical to grow a field of African plant life within a zoo enclosure for a variety of reasons.
 In addition to climate and seasonal differences, the introduction of foreign plants is controlled in the interest of protecting native species from cross contamination or extinction.

 Some zoos ensure that social animals are housed in group settings.
-Similarly, they separate animals that are naturally alone or that fight upon contact in the wild.
-They may even design safe hiding places for species that prefer to remain elusive (20).
+Similarly, they separate animals that are naturally alone or that fight upon contact.
+They may even design safe hiding places for species that prefer to remain elusive.
 However, since the point of the zoo is to display animals to the public, there will always be a human presence, as well as a way to see into enclosures.
-They may be allowed the opportunity to hide and escape from human “predators,” but it must still be stressful to animals to be constantly surrounded by them.
+They may be allowed the opportunity to hide and escape from human “predators,” but it must still be stressful for animals to be constantly surrounded by them.

 Unfortunately, they will always fall short of what should be provided by nature.